Large Language Models Are Cross-Lingual Knowledge-Free Reasoners: Related Work

 \section{Related Work}

 \paragraph{Multilingual reasoning evaluation} \citet{laskar2023systematic} performed evaluation for multilingual ability of ChatGPT. \citet{shi2022language} found LLMs can perform reasoning in multiple languages using CoT, even for those languages with very low resources.
+Their analysis mainly evaluated different reasoning tasks, but did not investigate the reasons for performance variations.

 \paragraph{Cross-lingual transfer} \citet{gao2024multilingual} evaluated the cross-lingual transferability of models on multiple reasoning datasets, finding significant variations in transfer performance across different datasets.
-Additionally, \citet{zhu2024question} discovered that training on translated questions can enhance the cross-lingual transferability of reasoning tasks. \citet{ye2023language} assessed the imbalance of knowledge across different languages in LLMs, observing weak cross-lingual transferability of knowledge.
-Furthermore, \citet{hu2024limited} found that knowledge transferability remains weak across various settings.
+Furthermore, \citet{hu2024large} found that knowledge transferability remains weak across various settings.
+Building on their conclusions, we distinguish between the knowledge retrieval and knowledge-free reasoning components and extend the analysis to all reasoning tasks.
+Additionally, \citet{ye2023language} assessed the imbalance of knowledge across different languages in LLMs, observing weak cross-lingual transferability of knowledge. \citet{zhu2024question} discovered that training on translated questions can enhance the cross-lingual transferability of reasoning tasks.

+There are also some works focusing on the cross-lingual transfer in the pre-LLM era. \citet{devlin2018bert} introduced mBERT, advancing cross-lingual transfer by capturing shared linguistic patterns in a unified embedding space, enabling zero-shot transfer without parallel corpora.
+Similarly, \citet{conneau2019unsupervised} showed XLM's effectiveness in optimizing multilingual embeddings, improving performance in translation and classification tasks. \citet{ansell2021composable} proposed composable sparse fine-tuning, selectively fine-tuning sparse parameters across languages to reduce interference and boost performance, especially in low-resource settings, outperforming adapter-based methods in tasks like NER and NLI.

 \paragraph{Analysis of multilingual internal representation} \citet{zhao2024large} analyzed the way LLMs handle multilingualism and suggested a three-phase working pattern, which includes understanding, task solving and generation. \citet{wendler2024llamas} also arrived at a similar conclusion.
+Expanding on their findings, we further analyzed the differences in how LLMs handle reasoning and knowledge tasks across languages.